Mass spectra in ${\cal N}=1$ SQCD with additional colorless fields. Strong coupling regimes. II: Introduction

-Besides, as was shown in section 7 of \cite{ch1}, at $N_c+1<N_F<3N_c/2$, another scenario (which is the only possibility in the conformal window $3N_c/2<N_F<3N_c$) also does not work.
-In this scenario, according to reasonings given above, the direct theory with $m_Q=0$ enters smoothly into the strongly coupled massless perturbative regime at $\mu<\la$.
-The IR free massless Seiberg's dual theory is considered as {\it independent theory} which presumably becomes equivalent to the direct one at $\mu<\la$.\\
+Besides, within the mentioned above dynamical scenario introduced in \cite {ch3}, it was shown in section 7 of \cite{ch3} that at $N_c<N_F<3N_c/2$ the mass spectra of the direct and dual theories are qualitatively different.
+In this scenario \cite{ch3}, according to reasonings given above, the direct standard ${\cal N}=1$ SQCD with light quarks, i.e. $m_Q\ll\la$, enters smoothly at $\mu<\la$ into the strongly coupled effectively massless perturbative regime with $a(\mu\ll\la)\sim (\la/\mu)^{\,\nu_Q>\,0}\gg 1$.
+The IR free massless Seiberg's dual theory is considered as {\it independent theory} which presumably becomes equivalent to the direct one at $\mu<\la$.
+As was shown in \cite{ch3}, the mass spectra of the direct and dual theories are not equivalent in this case.\\